KannepallyKoushik/HomeLab/documentation/README.md

 ## 📚 Documentation Structure

-To keep this HomeLab journey organized and reproducible, the documentation is structured in a step-by-step manner.
-Each major component or phase has its own dedicated guide:
+To keep this HomeLab journey organized and reproducible, the documentation is structured in the **chronological order of setup and experimentation**.
+Each major component or phase has its own dedicated guide, arranged to reflect the actual sequence in which the environment was built and configured:

 1. **[Node Inventory & Hardware Setup](./1.nodes-setup.md)**
    Details on hardware selection, VM/physical node setup, and initial OS installation.